Tony’s Take on: The Humble Twin from the Dollar Shave Club

 IF I am VERY busy and doing something every day, then I shave every other day.

-I was on the 1 month plan for the first three months, to build up a supply, then I switched to the “every other month” option.
+I was on the 1 month plan for the first three months, to build up a supply, then I switched to the “every 3 months” option.
 I’ve never run out and often postpone shipments because I have enough blades on hand.

 Often I don’t need any more blades — I have plenty on hand.